Zoe Terakes: Personal life

-Terakes is of Greek ancestry.
+Terakes is of Greek ancestry, hailing from the island of Crete.
 They came out to the acting industry as non-binary and transmasculine at the age of 19.
 In 2022, Terakes confirmed news of their gender-affirming surgery.

 In November 2020, Terakes signed a petition criticizing the lack of LGBTQ representation in the Australian production of Hedwig and the Angry Inch and expressing "disappointment" over the casting of actor Hugh Sheridan in the lead role of Hedwig, whom many believe to be a transgender character.
 They, along with David Campbell, Michala Banas, and others, shared an open letter on Instagram addressed to the Sydney Festival, explaining why trans representation is vital when telling the story of a trans character.
 The Australian producers, Showtune Productions, cancelled the show.
 Sheridan later came out as non-binary in an Instagram post on 26 June 2021, and also bisexual, speaking of the hurt and serious mental health issues that arose from the cyberbullying around this incident.